-The MA Communication is taught within Westminster's Cluster for Media and Society.
+The MA Communication is taught in the College of Design, Creative and Digital Industries.
+It is based in the Westminster School of Media and Communication.
 The management structure supporting the course is as follows:

-- Jacob Johanssen, Acting Course Leader responsible for day to day running and overall management of the course and development of the curriculum.
-He can be contacted on extension (x68377) or by email: j.johanssen@wwestminster.ac.uk. - Jonathan Stockdale, Head of Postgraduate, holds academic responsibility for the course and for other courses run within the Media and Society cluster. - Kerstin Mey, Dean of Faculty, holds overall responsibility for the course and for the other courses run by the Faculty of Media, Arts & Design.
+- Jacob Johanssen and Maria Michalis, C o ur s e L e a der s, ar e responsible for day to day running and overall management of the course and development of the curriculum.
+Jacob can be contacted on extension (x68377) or by email: i.johanssen@westminster.ac.uk.
+Maria can be contacted on extension (x68378) or by emails: m.michalis@westminster.ac.uk. - Head of School: TBC, holds academic responsibility for the course and for other courses run within the School. - Head of College: Professor Jonathan Stockdale, holds overall responsibility for the course and for the other courses run in the College.

-The Acting Course Leader, Jacob Johanssen will be responsible for:
+The Course Leaders, Jacob Johanssen and Maria Michalis, will be responsible for: